Skip to the main content.

 9 min read

 Hospitals and healthcare organizations have unique needs when it comes to internal communication.
-They are large and complex organizations where the stakes are high – if the proper information isn’t sent and received well internally it can literally mean the difference between life and death.
+They are large and complex organizations where the stakes are high – if the proper information isn’t sent and received well internally, it can literally mean the difference between life and death.

->>Download free infographic "Effective internal communication in healthcare"<<
+Download free infographic – "Effective internal communication in healthcare"

-Hospitals and healthcare organizations can be large or can be small.
+Hospitals and healthcare organizations can be large or small.
 They’re sometimes spread over multiple campuses.
 Staff work across different disciplines and on different shifts around the clock.
 The pace of work is often fast.

-Keeping all employees informed in this type of environment is a challenge at the best of times, let alone during a pandemic.
-The bulk of employees in a hospital and healthcare environment don’t have the type of job where they are sitting at their desk in an office all day long.
-Medical staff are on wards, consultation rooms or operating theatres dealing with patients.
-Some even work offsite and go to peoples’ homes such as nursing staff, meaning this workforce can have a mobile aspect to it.
+The bulk of employees in a hospital and healthcare environment don’t have jobs where they sit at their desks in an office all day.
+Medical staff are in wards, consultation rooms, or operating theatres dealing with patients.
+Some even work off-site and go to people’s homes, such as nursing staff, meaning this workforce can have a mobile aspect.

-In this sector people are still quite reliant on devices like pagers which function in parts of hospitals that mobile phones can’t reach (because they are designed to block xrays).
+In this sector, people are still quite reliant on devices like pagers, which function in parts of hospitals that mobile phones can’t reach (because they are designed to block X-rays).
 And IT infrastructure isn’t always reliable.

-Funding is always an issue in the healthcare sector… there are limited funds to go around and quite often investing in internal communications is seen as “non-essential” even though it can have a profound effect on patient outcomes.
+Funding is always an issue in the healthcare sector… There are limited funds to go around, and quite often, investing in internal communications is seen as “non-essential” even though it can have a profound effect on patient outcomes.
 Encouraging management and finance teams to see the importance of investing in internal communication improvement is a challenge in and of itself.

 All of this makes traditional communication methods, such as email, even more challenging in this sector.
 Around the world, across a variety of industries, email overload has become a really big problem for communicators as employees are burdened by so many emails hitting their inboxes every day, they don’t have time to open them all.
 This means important information is missed.